Cassul/melbourne_code_club_go/Notes.md

 ## TODO
-- Print error if dataset is not correct
+- Allow for search of tickets by ID x Print error if dataset is not correct

 - performance
   - A list gives us O(n).
 N is the number of items in the list.